 If your hotel has a restaurant on site, here’s your moment to let it shine.
 Do up a table with the decorations you’ve got in storage—you know, the stuff tucked away for those special occasions.
 Add some fresh flowers to the mix of candlesticks and glassware and the ambiance is set.
 Go a step further and provide a special menu for the couple, including an aperitif or dessert on the house at the end.

 The final night of the honeymoon is often when couples celebrate the most, as they try to make their special getaway last as long as possible.
 Don’t force them out of your hotel right after breakfast the next morning.
 Instead, let them check out whenever they’re ready.
 This costs you nothing, and leaves guests feeling relaxed instead of hurried.
 It’s also their final moment as your guest, so you want to impart a positive lasting impression among this high-value niche clientele.

 Are you fired up with ideas of attracting honeymooners to your hotel to boost its reputation and grow its revenue?
 Let us know in the comments below.
-If you’re a PRO member of trivago Hotel Manager, don’t hesitate to target honeymooners with the Hotel News button.
+If you’re a PRO member of trivago Hotel Manager, don’t hesitate to target honeymooners with the Special Offer button.